razee-io/Razee/README.md

    3. Wait a few minutes for Razeedash to update the cluster ID and display the name that you chose in your configmap.

-## Step 3: Automatically deploy Kubernetes resources with RemoteResources
+## Step 3: Automatically deploy single Kubernetes resources with RemoteResources

-RemoteResource and RemoteResourceS3 are razeedeploy components that you can use to automatically deploy Kubernetes resources that are stored in a source repository.
+RemoteResource and RemoteResourceS3 are razeedeploy components that you can use to automatically deploy single Kubernetes resources that are stored in a source repository.
 Simply define the source repository in your remote resource and create the remote resource in your cluster.
 The remote resource controller automatically connects to your source repository, downloads the Kubernetes